Mary Moreland: Reception

 Like many American films of the time, Mary Moreland was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors cut an intertitle that stated "Don't you know that your wife is going to have a child?"

+Preservation

+With no prints of Mary Moreland located in any film archives, it is considered a lost film.